Hans Westmar

 Hans Westmar (full title: Hans Westmar.
 Einer von vielen.
 Ein deutsches Schicksal aus dem Jahre 1929 "Hans Westmar.
 One of many.
 A German Fate from the Year 1929") was the last of an unofficial trilogy of films produced by the Nazis shortly after coming to power in January 1933, celebrating their Kampfzeit – the history of their period in opposition, struggling to gain power.

 The film is a partially fictionalized biography of the Nazi martyr Horst Wessel.

-Development

-Originally, the film, based on Hanns Heinz Ewers's novelistic biography, was named Horst Wessel.
-Goebbels temporarily banned it but eventually allowed its release with alterations and with the main character's name changed to the fictional "Hans Westmar".
-One reason may have been to avoid "de-mystifying" Wessel.
-Part of the problem was that authentic depiction of Stormtroopers, including picking fights with Communists, did not fit the more reasonable tone that the Nazis adopted in power and would undermine Volksgemeinschaft.
-The fictionalised Westmar, unlike Wessel, does not alienate his family.

-The film was, however, among the first films to depict dying for Hitler as a glorious death for Germany and as resulting in his spirit inspiring his comrades.
-His decision to go to the streets is presented as fighting "the real battle".
-Along with SA-Mann and Hitlerjunge Quex, Hans Westmar was the last of the trilogy of films released in 1933, and designed to present an idealized account of the Nazis' heroic struggle to come to power in Germany.

 Plot

 The film concentrates on the conflict with the Communist Party of Germany in Berlin in the late 1920s.
 When Westmar arrives in Berlin, the communists are popular, hold large parades through Berlin and sing "The Internationale".
 When he looks into the cultural life of Weimar Berlin, he is horrified at the "internationalism" and cultural promiscuity, which includes black jazz music and Jewish nightclub singers.
 That scene dissolves into images of the German fighting men of World War I and shots of the cemeteries of the German dead.

 Westmar decides to help organize the local Nazi Party and becomes, through the course of the plot, responsible for its electoral victories, which encourages the Communists to kill him.